 Current Air Quality and Restrictions:

-Air quality in Missoula County is Good to Moderate.
+Air quality in the rest of Missoula County is Good to Moderate.
 If air quality becomes Unhealthy for Sensitive Groups or worse, this web page will be updated.
 Check the Today's Air website (link in box above) for the most current PM2.5 measurements across the state.

 Air Quality: Discussion